-To be performed by the customer in accordance to the maintenance and care instructions contained in the operating instructions (daily or weekly). operator will be instructed upon delivery of the machine.
+To be performed by the customer in accordance to the maintenance and care instructions contained in the operating instructions (daily or weekly).
+The driver/operator will be instructed upon delivery of the machine.

-System Maintenance I:
+System Maintenance I :

-(every 125 hours of operation)

-To be performed by qualified personnel of authorized Minuteman Service Center in accordance with the machine-specific system maintenance including spare part kit.
+(every 125 hours of operation) To be performed by qualified personnel of authorized Minuteman Service Centre in accordance with the machinespecific system maintenance including spare part kit.